-This water heater incorporates a combustion shut off device that shuts the operation of the water heater down if undesirable combustion conditions occur, such as the presence of flammable vapors or blockage of the combustion air inlet openings.
+This water heater incorporates a combustion shut off device that shuts the operation of the water heater down if undesirable combustion conditions occur.
+Such as the presence of flammable vapors or blockage of the combustion air inlet openings.
 Please contact a Qualified Service Technician if this occurs.

-Problem Possible Causes What To Do Rumbling noise Scale and sediment Drain the water heater to remove scale and sediment from the tank.
-Refer to the top of page 20.
-Relief valve producing popping noise or draining Pressure build up caused by thermal expansion to a closed system.
-This is an unacceptable condition and must be corrected.
+Problem Possible Causes What To Do Rumbling noise Scale and sediment in tank. • Clean tank.
+Relief valve producing popping noise or draining Pressure build up caused by thermal expansion to a closed system. • This is an unacceptable condition and must be corrected.
 Contact the water supplier or plumbing contractor on how to correct this.
-Do not plug the relief valve outlet.
+DO NOT plug the relief valve outlet.
 Not enough or no hot water Water usage may have exceeded the capacity of the water heater.
 Wait for the water heater to recover after an abnormal demand.
 Low gas pressure.
 Check gas supply pressure and manifold pressure.
-The Gas Control (thermostat) may be set too low.
-See the "Water Temperature Setting" of The Water Heater section of this manual.
-Leaking or open hot water faucets.
-Make sure all faucets are closed.
-Check valve error codes.
-Refer to gas valve error code table on page 24.
-"ON/OFF" switch turned off.
-Turn "ON".
-Gas Control (thermostat) shutoff device has tripped.
+The pilot burner may be out.
+Check the pilot burner.
+If necessary, relight using the instructions in the "Lighting The Water Heater" section of this manual.
+The gas control (thermostat) may be set too low. • See the "Water Temperature Setting" of The Water Heater section of this manual.
+Leaking or open hot water faucets. • Make sure all faucets are closed.
+Combustion Shutoff System tripped • Contact a qualified service technician.
+Water is too hot The gas control (thermostat) is set too high. • See the "Water Temperature Setting" of The Water Heater section of this manual.
+Gas Control (Thermostat) Defective.
+Contact a qualified service technician to replace the gas control (thermostat).
+Pilot Burner Lights, but Main Burner will not stay lit.
+Combustion Shutoff System tripped.
 Contact a qualified service technician.
-Combustion Shutoff System tripped Contact a qualified service technician.
-Water is too hot The Gas Control (thermostat) is set too high.
-See the "Water Temperature Setting" of The Water Heater section of this manual.
-Gas Control (thermostat) is Defective.
-Contact a qualified service technician to replace the Gas Control (thermostat).

-ACAUTION: For your safety DO NOT attempt repair of gas piping, gas control (thermostat), burners, vent connectors, dampers, or other safety devices.
+ACAUTION: For your safety DO NOT attempt repair of gas piping, gas control (thermostat), burners, vent connectors or other safety devices.
 Refer repairs to qualified service personnel.